wmontwe/wmontwe/README.md

 I'm a Berlin based software engineering with 10+ years of professional experience.
 Passionate about building mobile applications, focusing on **Android** and **Kotlin Multiplatform**.

-I closely work with management, product, design, engineering and QA to share knowledge and help to build great products.

 ### Facts

 🔭 I’m currently working on **open source** projects that will be published at [bitfunk](https://github.com/bitfunk)